WGR: Early years

 Effective December 1, 1921, the Department of Commerce, which regulated U.S. radio at this time, adopted regulations formally defining "broadcasting stations".
 The wavelength of 360 meters (833 kHz) was designated for entertainment broadcasts, while 485 meters (619 kHz) was reserved for broadcasting official weather and other government reports.

-The Buffalo Courier and Enquirer was issued a temporary authorization for 360 meters, with the call sign WPU, for a January 22, 1922, concert.
+The Buffalo Daily Courier and Enquirer (both owned by William J. Conners) were issued a temporary authorization for 360 meters, with the call sign WPU, for a concert on January 22, 1922.
 This broadcast employed apparatus "furnished by the Federal Telephone & Telegraph Co."

 In early 1922, Federal, headquartered in North Buffalo, began producing radio receivers.
 As part of its marketing efforts, the company decided to apply for its own broadcasting license for Buffalo's first non-temporary radio broadcasting station.
 The license was issued on March 14, 1922, with the randomly assigned call letters WGR, transmitting on both 360 and 485 meters.
 The March 28 issue of the Buffalo Evening News reported hearing test transmissions made by WGR the previous night.
 On April 1 it was announced that, starting that day, WGR would broadcast weather reports provided by the Department of Navigation on 485 meters each weekday at 12:30 and 6:00 pm.
 In mid-April, WGR's regular broadcast schedule was reported to be musical programs sent on 360 meters on Tuesday and Thursday evenings and Sunday afternoons, plus daily weather and market reports on 485 meters.

 WGR suspended regular operations while company employees worked on constructing a more powerful transmitter that could be easily heard by the crystal radios the company was selling.
 In May they were reported to be conducting test transmissions, initially as experimental station 8XAD.
 The debut for WGR's use of the upgraded transmitter was scheduled for May 21, an event that was described as the "formal opening of one of the largest and most powerful broadcasting stations in the east which may make Buffalo the ethereal center of this part of the country", because "The arrangements and furnishing of the station will be equal to that of any of the present stations of national fame."
 The starting date coincided with the first day of "Radio Week" in Buffalo.
 The May 21 broadcast opened with prayer by Rev. Michael J. Ahren, president of Canisius College, followed by a talk by the dean of the University of Buffalo's college of arts and sciences, Julian Park, on the possibilities of education, Rev. F. Hyatt Smith, Kenmore Presbyterian Church speaking about the nature of "success", and Albert Kinsey, Chamber of Commerce president, reviewing the financial future of Buffalo.
 This was followed by entertainment by local artists.